measurify/server/gui/README.md

 To run as standalone application, use the instructions to run a react app on the [React website](https://reactjs.org).

 - GUI requirements must be installed : _npm install_
-- GUI have to be started or built: _npm start_ (will run the React application and it can be reached from http://localhost:3000 )
+- GUI have to be started or built: _npm start_ (will run the React application and it c an be reached from http://localhost:3000 )

 ## Built in Measurify